 It is important that you can find useful up-to-date information and evidence to support your studies.
 This page explores key resources and search tools that you can use to discover different types of information.
 It also provides guidance on how to access full-text e-books and online journals.
 This is not an exhaustive list and there may be other resources you can use.

-The books below will give you a general introduction to nursing and the study skills you will need to develop throughout your course.
+The books below will give you a general introduction to paramedic science, emergency healthcare and the study skills you will need to develop throughout your course.
 Scroll through the collection using the arrows on the side.
-Select the title links to access the e-book.
+Select the title links to access the e-book, where available, or use the call number to find the book on the library shelves.
 You will find more advice on accessing books in the 'finding books' tab.

 Use Hunter, the library's discovery tool, to find books by title or author, journal articles or journal titles.
 This page gives you an overview to searching Hunter.
 There's more information in the subsequent tabs.